 In these scenarios, your vendors have agreed to be paid in arrears as opposed to upfront.
 This practice can be beneficial for your cash flow because it gives you extra time to come up with the money to pay bills.
 If you have a 90-day period of time to pay for merchandise, you can use that time to sell merchandise and generate cash to pay back your vendor.

 However, sometimes paying in arrears means that you’re behind on bills.
 In this case, your business is “in arrears” until the missed payment is made.

 Here’s an example.
 Imagine that that you have a $500 monthly recurring payment.

 - You pay September and October’s monthly payments on time.

 - You miss November’s regular payment due to an accounting mistake.

 - You pay December’s payment.

 December’s amount is applied to November, January’s payment is applied to December, and your account is never current.
-Instead, it is “in arrears” until you make two payments to make up that missed payment.
+Instead, it is “in arrears” until you make two payments to make up that overdue payment.